ivuorinen/starred/README.md

 - [divamgupta/diffusionbee-stable-diffusion-ui](https://github.com/divamgupta/diffusionbee-stable-diffusion-ui) - Diffusion Bee is the easiest way to run Stable Diffusion locally on your M1 Mac.
 Comes with a one-click installer.
 No dependencies or technical knowledge needed.
 - [dropzone/dropzone](https://github.com/dropzone/dropzone) - Dropzone is an easy to use drag'n'drop library.
 It supports image previews and shows nice progress bars.
 - [dylang/npm-check](https://github.com/dylang/npm-check) - Check for outdated, incorrect, and unused dependencies.
-- [ecomfe/vue-echarts](https://github.com/ecomfe/vue-echarts) - Apache ECharts™ component for Vue.js.
+- [ecomfe/vue-echarts](https://github.com/ecomfe/vue-echarts) - Vue.js component for Apache ECharts™.
 - [edent/SuperTinyIcons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
 Super Tiny Icons are miniscule SVG versions of your favourite website and app logos
 - [egoist/vuepack](https://github.com/egoist/vuepack) - :package: A modern starter  which uses Vue 2, Vuex, Vue-router and Webpack 2 (and even Electron)
 - [evilstreak/markdown-js](https://github.com/evilstreak/markdown-js) - A Markdown parser for javascript